Esri/cityengine-sdk/README.md

 * Windows: NMake 10.0 or later (part of Visual Studio [Express])
 * CMake 2.8.10 or later (http://www.cmake.org)
 * boost 1.41 or later (http://www.boost.org)

-## Installation Instructions
-1. Clone or download this repository
-2. Download the SDK binary archive from the release page (TODO: link)
-3. Donwload the SDK example data archive from the release page (TODO: link)
-4. Unzip the archives into the cloned repository (the examples will work out of the box in this way).

-## Examples
-The SDK contains a number of examples with source code.
-Each example contains a README with detailed instructions how to build and use it.

-A quick overview:
-- prt4cmd: a simple command line utility to apply rule packages onto initial shapes and generate models.
-- prt4maya: wraps the SDK into a plugin for Autodesk Maya
-- stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.

 ## Further Resources
 * Forum: